each/draft-aname/draft-ietf-dnsop-aname.md

-Like other types, ANAME records can coexist with DNAME records at the same owner name; in fact, the two can be used cooperatively to redirect both the owner name (via ANAME) and everything under it (via DNAME).
+Like other types, ANAME records can coexist with DNAME records at the same owner name; in fact, the two can be used cooperatively to redirect both the owner name address records (via ANAME) and everything under it (via DNAME).

 # Additional section processing {#additional}